GET TO KNOW JACK ATTACK

 It’s intended to be run as a four-week competition, staged ideally on a midweek evening, but clubs are free to schedule games any time that suits their club and audiences.

-REGISTER YOUR CLUB FOR JACK ATTACK HERE
+FOR MORE INFORMATION ON JACK ATTACK CLICK HERE

 JACK ATTACK RULES